Production licenses can be applied in one of two ways:

 Your app must include code to apply the license string.
 See how to use a license string in your app for more details.

-• Users do not have an ArcGIS account with an organization or on-premises portal.
+- Users do not have an ArcGIS account with an ArcGIS Online

-Your free Lite level license string is obtained from the ArcGIS Location Platform site (sign in required).
-Basic, Standard, and Advanced license strings are purchased as ArcGIS Runtime license deployment packs.
-See get a license for more information.
+Your free Lite level license string is obtained from My Esri (sign in required).
+Basic, Standard, and Advanced license strings are purchased as ArcGIS Maps SDKs for Native Apps license deployment packs.
+See Get a license for more information.

 A Lite license string includes unlimited production deployments.

-For Basic, Standard, and Advanced license strings, the ArcGIS Runtime license deployment pack defines how many production deployments are permitted (a deployment is counted per app, install, and user).
+For Basic, Standard, and Advanced license strings, the ArcGIS Maps SDKs for Native Apps license deployment pack defines how many production deployments are permitted (a deployment is counted per app, install, and user).

 User authentication